This article is part of The Ascender, the Highrise platform for articles and resources.

 4. Organize a meeting to communicate directly.

-During the meeting, explain to the co-worker that you have analyzed the complaint(s) and either agree with them, or you believe the complaints are misplaced.
-It is important to clearly articulate your point and perspective to avoid ambiguity.
+During the meeting, explain to the coworker that you have analyzed the complaint(s) and you either agree with them, or you believe the complaints are misplaced.

-If the co-worker is not satisfied with your explanation, can they, for example, provide evidence?
+If the co-worker is not satisfied with your explanation, can they for example provide evidence?

 Moving forward, maintain open and respectful communication with your co-workers.
 Be mindful of your tone, body language, and choice of words.
 Avoid engaging in gossip or negative talk about others.

-8. Address concerns with your supervisor (if the matter needs escalation).
+5. Address concerns with your supervisor (if the matter needs escalation).

 If you believe the complaints are unjustified, or if the issue persists even after your attempts to resolve or control it, consider discussing the matter with your supervisor or manager.

-For example, going for coaching or working with a mentor can improve areas such as self-awareness, conflict management, how to manage up, and work-life balance.
+For example, going for coaching or working with a mentor can improve areas such as self-awareness, conflict management, how to manage up, and balancing work-life balance.

 Want to read more from us?
 Subscribe to our newsletter to read our latest resources